What price do we pay by charging youths as adults?

 Evidence-based treatments (EBTs) for young offenders give us options.
 Most provide great long-term cost savings.
 In my years working with Multisystemic Therapy (MST), I have seen how effective it is, and there are many randomized and independent trials that back this up.
 Still, MST is not the only EBT.
 To find others, check out Blueprints for Healthy Youth Development, an organization that operates independently of any treatment model, and provides a registry and ranking of evidence-based youth programs.
 Only MST and Life Skills Training (LST) received its top Model Plus rating.

 Some states have seen the light

 Adolescent brains are not fully developed.
-Young people think differently than grown-ups, react differently and often don’t consider the consequences of their actions.
-Throwing them into the debilitating, demoralizing and devastating cauldron of the adult prisons is arguably criminal.
+Young people think differently than grown-ups, react differently, and often don’t consider the consequences of their actions.
+Throwing them into the debilitating, demoralizing, and devastating cauldron of adult prisons is arguably criminal.

 Some states have recognized that.
-In the last few years, Illinois, Massachusetts, New Hampshire, Mississippi, Rhode Island and Connecticut have raised the age that a young person is tried in adult court to 18.
-There are “raise the age” movements in New York, North Carolina and Wisconsin.
+In 2020, Vermont raised the age to 18, rendering it the state with the highest juvenile jurisdiction age cutoff in the country.
+Additionally, Illinois, Massachusetts, New Hampshire, Mississippi, Rhode Island, and Connecticut have all raised the age that a young person is tried in adult court to 18.
+There are “raise the age” campaigns in multiple states including Georgia, Texas, New York, and Wisconsin.